This site contains no information about the edibility or toxicity of mushrooms.

 buff with tints of lilac, covered with minute fibers matted on the surface.
 Initially convex before flattening out, sometimes developing a broad umbo.
 Margin initially curled inwards but uncurls as the mushroom matures.
 Flesh

-colored lilac to purple and has no distinctive taste but an odor that has been compared to "curry powder, rotting meat, old goats or goat's cheese".
+coloured lilac to purple and has no distinctive taste but an odour that has been compared to "curry powder, rotting meat, old goats or goat's cheese".
 Gills

 adnate, pale lilac at first, turning rusty brown as the spores mature.
 Stem

 solid and thickens towards the base.
-Roughly the same color as the cap and covered with silky white matted fibrils up to the level of the annular zone.
+Roughly the same colour as the cap and covered with silky white matted fibrils up to the level of the annular zone.

 on the First Nature website.